 Maintain your health.
 Make healthy lifestyle choices to keep yourself healthy.
-For instance, maintain a healthy weight, eat a healthy diet full of fruits and vegetables, get enough sleep so that you wake feeling rested, and limit the amount of alcohol you drink, if you choose to drink alcohol.
+For instance, exercise most days of the week, maintain a healthy weight, don't smoke and limit the amount of alcohol you drink, if you choose to drink alcohol.

 You can't control whether or not you get breast cancer, but you can keep healthy so that you're well enough for breast cancer treatment, should you need it.

-Talk with other women in your situation.
-Talk to other women who have been diagnosed with atypical hyperplasia.
+Talk with others in your situation.
+Connect with others who have been diagnosed with atypical hyperplasia.
 Ask your doctor about support groups in your community.

 Another option is online message boards.
-Breast cancer organizations, such as BreastCancer.org, offer message boards for women with a high risk of breast cancer to connect with each other.
+Breast cancer organizations, such as BreastCancer.org, offer message boards for those with a high risk of breast cancer to connect with each other.

 Preparing for an appointment